Complete Guide to Religious Studies Degrees Online

 Whether you are drawn to religious studies due to your personal faith or an interest in the cultural aspects of religion, a religious studies degree can be a fulfilling degree option.
 Online religious studies programs are available from the associate to the doctoral degree level.
 Programs are available in a number of focus areas, such as Biblical studies, ministry, Christian studies, comparative religion, and intercultural studies.
 Students graduate with an understanding of world religions, sacred texts, and church ministry functions.

 Prospective religious studies students should look for online programs with institutional or programmatic accreditation to ensure that they receive a high-quality education.
 The US Department of Education recognizes a number of faith-based programmatic accrediting agencies, such as The Association for Clinical Pastoral Education, Inc. Read More

-Overview of Available Online Religious Studies Degrees
+Comprehensive List of Accredited Online Schools - Religious Studies Degrees

 Online associate degrees in religious studies can prepare graduates for paraministry positions or for continued study in a bachelor’s program.
 Most associate degrees include courses in basic college-level skills, such as writing, math, and natural sciences, as well as religious studies areas.
 Religious studies classes generally discuss issues of theology and philosophy, as well as particular aspects of sacred texts.

 A bachelor’s degree in a religious studies area can open up more career opportunities.
 These degrees delve deeper into both religious studies and general education coursework, creating graduates with a well-rounded knowledge base.
 Classes might include fundamental theological issues; church ministry; Bible study; and surveys of the Bible, Torah, or Quran.
 Depending on the degree program, students may required to do an internship in a ministry or church setting.